mahaloz/old_mahaloz.re/_posts/research/2019-10-21-netflix-cve.md

 ## Recon
-Looking at the dial-reference readme, it says: "The DIAL client uses CURL to send HTTP REST commands to the DIAL server,", which is right up Mayhem's alley of operation.
+Looking at the dial-reference readme, it says: "The DIAL client uses CURL to send HTTP request commands to the DIAL server,", which is right up Mayhem's alley of operation.
 Quickly reversing some of the dial-server code shows that the server listens over a constant IP Address and port.